-Name of the ILMS software- SOUL 1.0, SOUL 2.0, K-smart,
+• Name of the ILMS software- SLUL 1.0, SOUL 2.0, K-smart,

-LIBSYS Middleware application software, RFID Library
+LIBSYS Middleware application software, RFID Library Management System.

-Management System.

-Nature of automation (full or partial) - Fully automated
+- Nature of automation (full or partial) Fully automated

-Version SOUL 2.0
+- Version SOUL 2.0

-Year of automation- 2007 (Via SOUL 2.0)
+- Year of automation- 2007 (Via SOUL 2.0)

-Central Library is located on the campus with a spacious and well-ventilated seating capacity of 100 and with 119549 books.
+Central Library is located on the campus with a spacious and well-ventilated seating capacity of 100 and with 104015 books.
 A reading room is available.
-The library is fully automated with for searching resources in the library along with its position and availability status.
+The library is fully automated with ILMS & RFID systems and software gives a user-friendly interface for searching resources in the library along with its position and availability status.
 The library has web-OPAC for providing remote access to its repository of textual resources.
 E-library is available for public access.